unsol/design/metering.md

 Currently each opcode is measused as 1 unit of gas.
 Functions, Parameters to functions and Result values are also counted as  1 unit of gas.

 ## TODO
-* Speficy a cost table for Ethereum System call
+* Speficy a cost table for Ethereum System calls
 * Speficy cost for memory

 ## Examples